Sikys11235/ProjectDPiP/README.md

 8. Evaluate the model performance on the testing set using appropriate metrics, such as Mean Absolute Error (MAE) or Mean Squared Error (MSE).

-9. Fine-tune the model's hyperparameters if needed, and retrain the model for better performance.
+9. Use the trained model to forecast future stock returns for the specified stock.

-10. Use the trained model to forecast future stock returns for the specified stock.
+10. Visualise our predictions.